Business

 Taxes & Incentives

-Leaders in city and county government work to keep local tax rates competitive—understanding that healthy businesses within the community are vital for a strong economy.
+City and county government leaders work to keep local tax rates competitive—understanding that healthy businesses within the community are vital for a strong economy.
 Government leaders balance the need for community services that make a community attractive with the tax rate to support them.

-Each of our government units can utilize incentives for qualifying projects that reward companies for making investments and creating jobs in our area.
+Each government unit can use incentives for qualifying projects to encourage companies to invest and create jobs in the county.

 Tax Increment Financing

-Tax Increment Financing (TIF) uses the increased property taxes that a new real estate development generates to finance costs of the development.
-In Minnesota, TIF is used for two basic purposes:
+Tax Increment Financing (TIF) uses the increased land property taxes that a new real estate development in a defined geographic area generates to offset eligible costs of the development.
+TIF is one of the most powerful tools in the economic development “toolbox.”

 • To induce or cause a development or redevelopment that otherwise would not occur.

-• To finance public infrastructure (streets, sewer, water or parking facilities) that are related to the development.
+• To finance public infrastructure (streets, sewer, water, or parking facilities) related to the development.

 Tax Abatement

 Abatements may be a temporary forgiveness or deferral of local property tax.
-They can serve similar purposes as TIF in serving as economic development tools, provided local government finds that public benefits exceed the costs.
+They can serve similar purposes as TIF as economic development tools, provided the local government finds that public benefits exceed the costs.
+Unlike TIF, under Tax Abatement, all government jurisdictions can opt in or opt out of projects.

 Two ways to look at Tax Abatement: